ause-journal/ause-journal.github.io/docs/26qse.md

 Opening date: April 15, 2026 (Date of the workshop)

-Deadline for submissions: July 15, 2026
+Deadline for submissions: September 15, 2026

 ## Submission